rcrunk/crunk.net/README.md

 found that my RoR's implementation didn't work on the latest version.
 At this point I ditched RoR (as it was overkill anyway), and reimplemented using JavaScript which allowed the site to be completely static.

-Site undergoing major surgery to make responsive across mobile, tablet, and desktops, as well as a technological update.
+Fast forward to today (2015), CSS and client side technologies have advanced and mobile devices have become ubiquitous and crunk.net is back in the stone ages.
+This is about to change, the site undergoing major surgery to make responsive across mobile, tablet, and desktops, as well as a technological update.

 Mr. Crunk